 - Search Fields in visitor info, including country, city, browser, operating system, IP address and device, provide a greater understanding of your consumers requirements and the drivers behind their customer journey.

 - Detailed campaign information, including campaign name, goal name, Line of Business, engagement name and visitor behavior, is also available.

 - In addition, the preview window presents the chat ID, a unique number used to search and locate the chat for troubleshooting and investigation purposes.

-Meaningful Connection Score (MCS) data - In order for brands to accurately track consumer sentiment during a chat, the exact 3 digit Meaningful Connection Score value can be seen in the MCS column, alongside the MCS smiley.
+Meaningful Conversation Score (MCS) data - In order for brands to accurately track consumer sentiment during a chat, the exact 3 digit Meaningful Conversation Score value can be seen in the MCS column, alongside the MCS smiley.
 The MCS value can range between -100 and 100.
 This column gives Agents and Agent Managers an at-a-glance understanding of the MCS dynamics of each chat.